 What is a Crawl Space?

-Crawl spaces are also a place for hiding the basic utilities of a house, including heating ducts, electrical lines, water pipes, other ductwork, etc. Many of these items could also be in a basement, so, in that respect, they share a function.
+Crawl spaces can also be used to hide basic utilities of a house including heating ducts, electrical lines, water pipes, and other ductwork which is another commonality between a crawl space and a basement.
 Crawl spaces, however, are cheaper to build than basements (saving you between $5,000–10,000), though they take approximately the same amount of time to construct.

 What is a Basement?

-Basements are livable, underground spaces — either entirely underground or partially — with concrete foundations and higher clearances.
+Basements are livable, underground spaces – either partially or entirely underground – with concrete foundations and higher clearances.

 So, What Is the Difference Between Crawl Spaces vs. Basements?

 Unfinished basements are not classified as crawl spaces, though they may appear to bear some similarities.
-Basements can provide living space, once finished, while even the deepest crawl space will still be too shallow to be livable.
+Basements can provide living space, once finished, while even the deepest crawl spaces are not equipped to be lived in.
 Because of this, both finished and unfinished basements are often used to house heaters/furnaces, water heaters, laundry rooms, and storage.

 Crawl Space vs. Basement – What Do Most Homes in the Pacific Northwest Have?